A Guide to Public Tenders

 Follow-up

-You've submitted your quote to the Builder or Subbie.
+You've submitted your quote to the builder or subbie.
 Now put a reminder on your calendar to call them in exactly four weeks.
 As with most tender timeline, four weeks post-tender will be right in the middle of value management and clarification period.

-You can use discovery questions with the Estimator or Subbie.
+You can use discovery questions with the estimator or subbie.
 Here’s a few examples, but build on these as you see fit;

 1. How did you go with the tender?
-Any info from the Client/Estimator?
+Any info from the client/estimator?

 2. How did my quote stack up?
 How do I compare to the other suppliers?